pycommute.expression

 Overloaded function.

-Get a generator in the monomial by its index.
+Get a generator in the monomial by its position.

 1. __getitem__(self: pycommute.expression.Monomial, arg0: slice) -> pycommute.expression.Monomial